 Question: So, they were triggering mechanisms in the brain through a computer?

 Prestion: No, no: it’s the brain directs for the psyche.
 See, here we get into the question: is your intelligence in the brain, or is it some quantum function that’s outside the brain?
 I personally believe the brain is a computer interface, and that your intelligence is outside the brain.
 Because there is documentation of a number of people existing without a brain.
 [Duncan smiles and waves.
-According to his medical records, Duncan is brain-dead from the radiation.]
+According to his medical records, Duncan is brain-dead.]

 To continue with the Montauk story, they had developed the microwave-oven experiment to the point where they could type in the command; then they could get the person to act like a chicken or whatever it is.
 Of course, Duncan here was one of those research people that they hit with this.
 Why someone didn’t realize that this would burn out the person’s brain, I don’t know.
 And it was finally realized, well, if we turn the antenna around, the nonphysical energetic component would go through the antenna, and the burning rays would be reflected off into the atmosphere.